Multi-Objective $\textit{min-max}$ Online Convex Optimization: Introduction

 \section{Introduction}

 Online convex optimization (OCO) \cite{HazanBook} is a basic learning problem that models a wide variety of applications such as spam filtering \cite{HazanBook}, capacity provisioning in cloud networks \cite{lin2012dynamic} etc., where at time $t$, an online algorithm $\cA$ has to choose an action $x_t \in \cX$, after which the adversary reveals the convex objective/loss function $f_t$ on which $x_t$ is evaluated.
-As a benchmark, the offline optimal algorithm is considered, that knows the entire set of $f_t$, $t=1, \dots, T$, however, can only choose a single action across all times.
-To quantify the performance of online algorithms, the metric of {\it static regret} $R^{\text single}_T$ is studied, that is defined as follows, where $x_t$'s are the actions taken by $\cA$,
+As a benchmark, the optimal offline algorithm is considered, that knows the entire set of $f_t$, $t=1, \dots, T$, however, can only choose a single action across all times.
+To quantify the performance of online algorithms with OCO, the metric of {\it static regret} $R^{\text single}_\cA(T) = \sup_{f_t}\left\{\sum_{t=1}^T f_t(x_t) - \min_x \sum_{t=1}^T f_t(x)\right\}$ is studied, where $x_t$'s are the actions taken by $\cA$.

-In a long line of work, comprehensively summarized in \cite{HazanBook}, tight guarantees (both upper and lower bounds) have been obtained for the OCO problem, and $R^{\text single}(T) = \inf_\cA R^{\text single}_\cA(T) = \Theta(\sqrt{T})$.
+In a long line of work, comprehensively summarized in \cite{HazanBook}, tight guarantees (both upper and lower bounds) have been obtained for the OCO problem, where optimal $R^{\text single}_\cA(T)= \Theta(\sqrt{T})$.
 In particular, online gradient descent (OGD), mirror descent, and follow-the-regularized-leader (FTRL) \cite{HazanBook} all achieve the optimal static regret performance for OCO.

 Many modern real-world decision problems, however, involve multiple conflicting performance metrics, motivating the multi-objective OCO framework—an extension of OCO that aims to achieve Pareto-efficient trade-offs among competing objectives.
 However, Pareto optimality is too challenging to work with in the online setting, both in terms of defining the right benchmark as well as the required analytical treatment.
 One such attempt was made at this recently in \cite{jiang2023multiobjective}, however, it used a {\it weak} regret metric, which remained independent of the number of objectives.
 We provide more details of this in the Related Work section.